The Battle of Sedgemoor 1685

 Why did it happen?

-Wily King James II had kept the political and religious tensions of his court and country
+King Charles II had kept the political and religious tensions of his court and country under

-under control but when James, his autocratic brother, succeeded him in February 1685
+control but when James, his autocratic brother, succeeded him in February 1685 suspicion

-suspicion was rife.
-Monmouth was Charles’ eldest, but illegitimate, son and had been
+was rife.
+Monmouth was Charles’ eldest, but illegitimate, son and had been brought up at

-brought up at court by his father’s side.
-He was a charismatic and courageous man who had
+court by his father’s side.
+He was a charismatic and courageous man who had earned great

-earned great honours on the battlefield and became a natural focus for all who opposed
+honours on the battlefield and became a natural focus for all who opposed James.
+He was

 Over a period of 25 remarkable days from landing at Lyme Regis until the battle in